-If the total ON time of the beacon exceeds 2 hours, the beacon will flash the red LED twice at the completion of the self-test.
-In addition to the LED indicators, the display on the PLB-435 will indicate a "Self-Test Fail" and will show a low battery warning.
+If the total ON time of the beacon exceeds 2 hours, there will be 3 green LED flashes followed by 2 red LED flashes.
+In addition to the LED indicators, the display on the PLB-425 will indicate a "Self-Test Fail" and will show a low battery warning.
 While the beacon may still operate normally in a distress situation, ACR strongly recommends you have your battery replaced to ensure that you will have at least 24 hours of battery power in an emergency.

-User Interface: Digital Display during Self-Test (specific to PLB-435 model only)
+User Interface: Digital Display during Self-Test

+(specific to PLB-425 model only)

-The following table describes the visual feedback on the digital display that the PLB-435 provides during a Self-Test.
+The following table describes the visual feedback on the digital display that the PLB-425 provides during a Self-Test.